 Xi extends Spring Festival greetings to all Chinese, urging solid work to create better future

-* Chinese President Xi Jinping, on behalf of the Communist Party of China (CPC) Central Committee and the State Council, extended Spring Festival greetings to all Chinese Friday at a reception in Beijing.
+Chinese President Xi Jinping, also general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, delivers a speech at a Spring Festival reception at the Great Hall of the People in Beijing, capital of China, Jan.
+20, 2023.
+The CPC Central Committee and the State Council held the reception Friday in Beijing.
+(Xinhua/Li Tao)

-* The new journey ahead will be a long one filled with glories and dreams.
-There are no shortcuts, and only actions count.

-* As long as the Party stands together with the people, always remains true to the people's aspirations and works in concert with the people, our iron-will will not be wavered by any storm, and our strides will not be stemmed by any difficulties.

 BEIJING, Jan.
 20 (Xinhua) -- Chinese President Xi Jinping, on behalf of the Communist Party of China (CPC) Central Committee and the State Council, extended Spring Festival greetings to all Chinese Friday at a reception in Beijing.